yamhokim/yamhokim/README.md

 In addition to my involvement in design teams, I’ve had the opportunity to contribute to academic research, such as my time working within the **Human Factors and Applied Statistics Laboratory (HFASt Lab)**, where I developed a **👁️ computer vision-based driver drowsiness detection system**.

-I also have a like to (or try to) maintain a healthy work-life balance.
-Whenever I have free time, I enjoy...

-- 📺 Keeping up with the NBA and new films
-- ⛹️ Playing basketball with friends
-- 🍽️ Eating food
-- 🎣 Fishing

 ## 🛠️ Skills

 ### Programming Languages